ArenKDesai/Aren-s-Notes/OS Lec.md

 All `ls` does is read the datablocks of an inode, so placement policies don't affect a single inode `ls`.

 ### Redundancy
-If A and B are two pieces of data and knowing A elminates some values of B, th
+If A and B are two pieces of data and knowing A eliminates some values of B, there is redundancy between A and B.